 - Loud Noise - A loud noise from your outdoor unit can mean an issue with your compressor, damper, fan or air handler.
 Check out our loud noise guide for more information.

 - Humming - Humming can be related to fan motor issues or a busted relay switch.
 Head to our humming noise guide for more information.

 You can find more information about frequent air conditioning problems on energy.gov

 Should I keep operating my air conditioner when it’s making a noise?

 There are some cases where you can continue to run your AC, but you do so at your own risk.
 It's difficult to answer this question without inspecting your system.

 In most cases, we recommend turning the unit off and calling a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you suspect there's a problem with your unit.
-While AC repairs can be stressful and an unexpected cost, it's best to get problems corrected right away.
+We recommend calling a professional as soon as you suspect there's something wrong with your unit.
+While AC repairs can be stressful and an unexpected expense, it's best to get problems corrected right away.
 Getting a professional could help lower future expenses and keep your system running longer.